 It’s cold.
 Regardless if your hiking Rinjani during the summer months, you need to bring warm clothes as the crater rim and summit are quite cold.

 Check with your tour company to see if they have any extra clothes you can rent.
 Trust us, the trek to the summit is hard enough.
 You don’t want to add being miserably cold on top of it.

 Mount Rinjani Porters & Guides

-Most of the porters and guides are from the villages that surround Rinjani.
-They are familiar with the mountain and have made it their full time jobs to escort tourists up and down, safely.
+Most of the porters and guides are from the villages that surround Rinjani making them familiar with the mountain and have made it their full time jobs to escort tourists up and down safely.

 The porters (1 per person) carries your tent, food, water, sleep bag, etc. They make your meals and pitch your tents as well.

 Truly, they are machines.
 They navigate the terrain in flip flops while balancing heavy loads on their shoulders.